There are several different puzzle pieces to fit into place when it comes to creating a cohesive digital marketing strategy.

 The objectives of content marketing are a bit simpler than social media marketing: to get people to read, download, use, or buy your content in an effort to sell them on a product or service.

-Although the most popular use of content marketing is to bring leads into your sales pipeline for a service or product business, you can also use content marketing to create information products and courses as well.
+Although the most popular use of content marketing is to bring leads into your sales pipeline software for a service or product business, you can also use content marketing to create information products and courses as well.
 Many businesses have done this successfully and it’s a great way to make money online if you can pull it off.

 Essentially, content marketing focuses on the creation and distribution of these various pieces of content with the end goal being to generate new leads and customers.
 To do it right, you might want to follow some of these content marketing funnel tips.